How to leave Arizona residency?

 Step 2: Sever ties with Arizona

-Once you’ve established a new domicile in another state, it’s time to cut your official ties with Arizona to ensure that you are no longer considered a resident for tax purposes.
+Once you’ve established a new domicile in another state, it’s time to cut your official ties with Arizona to reduce the chances that you will be treated as a resident for tax purposes and to strengthen your position if your status is ever reviewed.

 Here’s how you can sever your ties: